MediaComem/comem-archidep/subjects/unix-processes/README.md

 ### Unix processes

 Processes work differently depending on the operating system.
-We will focus on processes in Unix-like systems, which have the following features:
+We will focus on processes in Unix systems, which have the following features:

 | Feature                     | Description                                                                                                         |
 | :---                        | :---                                                                                                                |